nmfs-ost/noaa-fit-resources/_posts/2023-11-20-confidential-data.md

 ## Preventing accidental commits of confidential data in the GitHub Guide

-The NOAA Fisheries Open Science GitHub Best Practices Guide provides some [tips for avoiding accidental commits containing confidential data](https://nmfs-opensci.github.io/GitHub-Guide/#preventing-inadvertent-committing-of-secrets-or-credentials-to-github)
+The NOAA Fisheries Open Science GitHub Best Practices Guide provides some [tips for avoiding accidental commits containing confidential data](https://nmfs-opensci.github.io/GitHub-Guide/#preventing-inadvertent-committing-of-secrets-or-credentials-to-github).

+## GitHub: secret scanning and push protection

+For public repositories on GitHub, [secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning#about-secret-scanning-alerts-for-users) can be turned on to identify common sensitive information patterns quickly.
+There is also an option to block commits that contain secrets.
+Learn more on how to [set this up](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#enabling-or-disabling-security-and-analysis-features-for-public-repositories).

 ## Community support for working with sensitive information